-Meghan Markle has been baptised and confirmed in a private ceremony at the Chapel Royal, according to the Prince Harry on 19 May, joined the Church of England at a secret service conducted by the Archbishop of Canterbury, the paper has revealed.
+Meghan Markle has been baptised and confirmed in a private ceremony at the Chapel Royal, according to the Daily Mail's Richard Kay.
+The former US actress who is due to marry Prince Harry on 19 May, joined the Church of England at a secret service conducted by the Archbishop of Canterbury, the paper has revealed.
 Prince Harry, Prince Charles and the Duchess of Cornwall are believed to have attended the intimate ceremony.
 The Mail reports that Meghan's baptism was followed by her confirmation, which will allow her to take Holy Communion with her fiancé.
 Holy water from the River Jordan is said to have been used in the service.

 Meghan Markle and Prince Harry